Lot 25

 The 1768 Sauthier map depicts four buildings on the Churton Street portion of Lot 25.
 Historians identified these structures as the Blue House on the corner with a kitchen and stable and then two private homes.

 Of this partnership, Andrew Miller was one of the most prominent members.
 He earned a reputation as one of the “three firmest Tories in the Province” of North Carolina.
-Miller was born in Scotland and moved to Hailfax, NC where he became a merchant and leading citizen, friends with Governor Josiah Martin.
+Miller was born in Scotland and moved to Halifax, NC where he became a merchant and leading citizen, friends with Governor Josiah Martin.
 In 1774, he refused to sign the Resolutions of the Association, a non-importation agreement for goods to Great Britain.
 Consequently, the Halifax Committee of Safety decided to boycott Miller’s businesses as well as those of his partners.
 However, retribution against him for being a supporter of England became so severe that he and his wife Elizabeth and their children were forces to flee the country.

 How Miller was regarded in Hillsborough is unknown, but by 1776, his name had been removed from the company title and people were calling the business Alston, Young & Co.